Blog and content guidelines

-We have a few house rules for our blogs:
+We have a few house rules for our guest blogs and content:

 • Use your own voice, but blog posts tend to be more informal than policy papers or academic work.
-Pith is to be welcomed.
+Make your piece more accessible by avoiding jargon and using plain language.

 • We will gladly publish reviews of books, films, television shows, or any piece of high or pop culture.

-• You are free to link to other sites and embed tweets.
+• You are free to link to other sites.
 Please be judicious in linking to sites that are anti-feminist, even if the purpose in linking to these is to identify this.

 • We cannot guarantee to use all submissions, and will prioritise members’ submissions, and those on topics that we are particularly interested in covering.

-• We will not publish pieces that “call out” specific, named feminists.
+• We aim to be sisterly.
+We won’t publish pieces that “call out” specific, named feminists.
 We may publish pieces that critique specific pieces of feminist scholarship or initiatives.
 We will publish pieces that critique structural oppressions within feminism itself.
-We aim to be sisterly.

 • If your piece relates to an issue around which there are differences within feminism(s) then we may commission other pieces to provide multiple viewpoints, and publish these as a small collection.